Introducing the Praxis® Performance Assessment for Teachers from ETS

 - Task 3: Designing Instruction for Student Learning

 - Task 4: Implementing and Analyzing Instruction to Promote Student Learning

 Task 1 is formative.
 Tasks 2, 3 and 4 are summative.
 The content for all tasks is aligned with InTASC Model Core Teaching Standards.
 Learn more about the PPAT tasks.

-Check with your state department of education or your educator preparation program to see if this assessment will be required as part of your state requirements.
+Check with your state department of education or your educator preparation program to see if this assessment is required as part of your state or educator preparation program requirements.
 Each state department of education or educator preparation program will set their own passing score for the assessment.